minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Problem or "gap"

-Write a statement of the gap that your application will fill.
-It has to be clearly described and very specific.
-You can do that in several ways:
+Write a statement about the gap that your application will fill.
+This gap has to be clearly described and very specific.
+We see two possibilities:

-- There is a problem that some people have, which an app or visualization can solve particularly well.
+- There is a clearly defined problem that some people have, which an app or visualization can solve particularly well.
 - There is a lack of knowledge or understanding that an interactive visualization is particularly suited to remedy.

-- There is some target audience who have specific interests that are relevent to your project.
+In both cases, you should be able to define a target audience who have specific interests that are relevent to your project.
+Include that, too.

-In all cases, keep it to 4-5 lines.
+In total, keep the problem statement to 4 lines of text.

 ## Solution